 Issued to learners who meet the Participation and Achievement Standard and the Everyday Adult Standards

-The Tasmanian Certificate of Education (TCE) is the highest level of senior secondary certificate awarded in Tasmania.
-Students need to achieve the TCE to be awarded an ATAR for university entrance.
+The Tasmanian Certificate of Education (TCE) is the Tasmanian senior secondary certificate requiring the highest level of educational achievement.
+Students need to achieve the TCE to receive an ATAR for university entrance.